Insality/panthera/docs_editor/getting_started.md

 > Nodes Panel
 ---
 Contains all the nodes in the scene.
-You can add new nodes here in Layout Mode.
+Contains all the nodes from the imported layout.

 > Editor View
 ---